Gaussians on Fire: High-Frequency Reconstruction of Flames: Methodology

 \subsection{Dynamic Scene}

+For the dynamic scene, we represent the flame as a set of transient flame Gaussians, i.e., short-lived volumetric primitives whose appearance and motion are optimized only over a finite temporal support.
 Reconstructing the dynamic component with just dense stereo is not possible for two main reasons: (1) our commodity camera frames are not synchronized, and (2) it does not support obtaining a continuous motion field.
 Instead, to address this, we first estimate an approximate flow field, which is subsequently refined through joint optimization guided by the multi-view camera observations.

 We estimate the initial flow field by computing the dense optical flow \( \mathbf{f}_i(u,v) = (f_{i,u}(u,v), f_{i,v}(u,v)) \) for each pixel \( (u,v) \) in the image plane of camera \( i \), where \( \mathbf{f}_i(u,v) \) represents the 2D motion vector at each pixel.
 The flow vector, which estimates the displacement of each pixel between consecutive frames, is estimated using MEMFOF~\cite{bargatin2025memfof}.
 Once the flow is computed, we project all 2D flows onto a voxel grid.
 For each point \( \mathbf{x}\in \mathbb{R}^3 \), the corresponding 2D flows \( \mathbf{f}_i(\mathbf{\pi}_i(\mathbf{x})) \) are back-projected to 3D space